MD-1909/Discord-Gemini-Bot/README.md

 8. Reset the token to generate a new one and copy it to the .env file in the local copy of the repository.
 9. Scroll down to 'Privileged Gateway Intents' and turn on the 'Message Content Intent' option.
 10. Save your changes.
-11. Navigate to the 'Installation' tab.
+11. Navigate to the 'OAuth2' tab and copy your 'Client ID'.
+Paste it in the .env file.
-12. Select 'Guild Install' under Authorization Methods.
+12. Navigate to the 'Installation' tab.
-13. Select 'Discord Provided Link' from the next dropdown
+13. Select 'Guild Install' under Authorization Methods.
-14. Under 'Default Install Settings' add 'application.commands' and 'bot' in the 'Scopes' section and 'Administrator' in the 'Permissions' section.
+14. Select 'Discord Provided Link' from the next dropdown
-15. Now scroll up and copy the auto-generated URL.
+15. Under 'Default Install Settings' add 'application.commands' and 'bot' in the 'Scopes' section and 'Administrator' in the 'Permissions' section.
-16. After the '=' paste your client id that is visible under 'Client information' on the same screen.
+16. Now scroll up and copy the auto-generated URL.
 17. Open it in a new tab.
 You should be seeing a window like this <br/>
     <br/><img src="https://github.com/MD-1909/Discord-Gemini-Bot/assets/46313081/029160ab-5e1b-49f9-ac65-bf6d863e961e" width="400">
 18. Select your server from the dropdown and click 'Continue' -> 'Authorise'.